davidbretons/K8s_helmchart/README.md

 We will first create the docker image that will be used in the project

-1) Stand on the Path you want to have this project saves and use git to clone this repository:
+1) Stand on the Path you want to have this project saves and use git to clone this repository:\
 `git clone https://github.com/davidbretons/K8s_helmchart`

-2) Change path to the directory
+2) Change path to the directory\
 `cd K8s_helmchart`

-3) Now lets clone Hextris repository
+3) Now lets clone Hextris repository\
 `git clone https://github.com/Hextris/hextris`

 4) Now lets create the docker image, for this exercise we will call it 'example/hextris'.
-This will use the Dockerfile.
+This will use the Dockerfile.\
 `docker build -t example/hextris .`

-5) Confirm the image was created using
+5) Confirm the image was created using:\
 `docker images`

-6) Now lets initiate Terraform in this project by running the following command:
+6) Now lets initiate Terraform in this project by running the following command:\
 `terraform init`

-7) Now lets create the cluster using terraform `terraform apply -var-file .\global-variables.tfvars -auto-approve`
+7) Now lets create the cluster using terraform:\
+`terraform apply -var-file .\global-variables.tfvars -auto-approve`

-You can review the status of the cluster by using the following command `kubectl get all -A`
+You can review the status of the cluster by using the following command:\
+`kubectl get all -A`

-8) Use Helm to install the Helm Chart.
+8) Use Helm to install the Helm Chart.\
 `helm install hextris-chart .\hextris-chart\ --values .\hextris-chart\values.yaml`

-9) Declare a port portwarding to be able to open the game in localhost `kubectl port-forward --namespace default service/hextris-chart 80:80`
+9) Declare a port portwarding to be able to open the game in localhost.\
+`kubectl port-forward --namespace default service/hextris-chart 80:80`

-10) On a browser navigate to the following url to open the game `http://localhost`
+10) On a browser navigate to the following url to open the game:\
+`http://localhost`

 11) Once completed.
-To destroy the cluster execute the following command:
+To destroy the cluster execute the following command:\
 `terraform destroy -var-file .\global-variables.tfvars -auto-approve`

 ## On Windows